Aeacus

-Aeacus was the son of Zeus by Aegina, a daughter of the river-god Asopus, and thus, brother of Damocrateia.
-In some accounts, his mother was Europa and thus possible brother to Minos, Rhadamanthus and Sarpedon.
-He was the father of Peleus, Telamon and Phocus and was the grandfather of the Trojan war warriors Achilles and Telemonian Ajax.
-In some accounts, Aeacus had a daughter called Alcimache who bore Medon to Oileus of Locris.
-Aeacus' sons Peleus and Telamon were jealous of Phocus and killed him.
-When Aeacus learned about the murder, he exiled Peleus and Telamon.

 Mythology

 Birth and early days

 Aeacus was born on the island of Oenone or Oenopia, where his mother Aegina had been carried by Zeus to secure her from the anger of her parents; afterward, this island became known as Aegina.
-He was the father of Peleus, Telamon and Phocus and was the grandfather of the Trojan war warriors Achilles and Telemonian Ajax.
+He was the father of Peleus, Telamon and Phocus and was the grandfather of the Trojan war warriors Achilles and Telemonian Ajax (aka Ajax the Greater).
 In some accounts, Aeacus had a daughter called Alcimache who bore Medon to Oileus of Locris.
-Aeacus' sons Peleus and Telamon were jealous of Phocus and killed him.
+Aeacus's sons Peleus and Telamon were jealous of Phocus and killed him.
 When Aeacus learned about the murder, he exiled Peleus and Telamon.
 Some traditions related that, at the time when Aeacus was born, Aegina was not yet inhabited, and that Zeus either changed the ants (μύρμηκες) of the island into the men (Myrmidons) over whom Aeacus ruled, or he made the men grow up out of the earth.
 Ovid, on the other hand, supposed that the island was not uninhabited at the time of the birth of Aeacus, instead stating that during the reign of Aeacus, Hera, jealous of Aegina, ravaged the island bearing the name of the latter by sending a plague or a fearful dragon into it, by which nearly all its inhabitants were carried off.
 Afterward, Zeus restored the population by changing the ants into men.

 These legends seem to be a mythical account of the colonization of Aegina, which seems to have been originally inhabited by Pelasgians, and afterwards received colonists from Phthiotis, the seat of the Myrmidons, and from Phlius on the Asopus.
 While he reigned in Aegina, Aeacus was renowned in all Greece for his justice and piety, and was frequently called upon to settle disputes not only among men, but even among the gods themselves.
 He was such a favourite with the latter, that when Greece was visited by a drought as a consequence of a murder that had been committed, the oracle of Delphi declared that the calamity would not cease unless Aeacus prayed to the gods to end it.
 Aeacus prayed, and as a result, the drought ceased.
 Aeacus then demonstrated his gratitude by erecting a temple to Zeus Panhellenius on Mount Panhellenion, and afterward, the Aeginetans built a sanctuary on their island called Aeaceum, which was a square temple enclosed by walls of white marble.
 Aeacus was believed in later times to be buried under the altar of this sacred enclosure.